Why the Trinity Changes Everything

 He is, using the old words, omni-potent and omni-present.

-You might expect him to say, ‘baptise them in my name’.
+And so you would expect him to say, ‘baptise them in my name’.

 When you are baptised into someone’s name, you become part of them and they become part of you.
 Your lives are intertwined.
 Their glory becomes the glory in which you share.
 Their destiny is your destiny.
 You become their person, and they become your person.